Regulatory compliant data security to protect PHI, PII, and vulnerability assessment with ransomware protection for endpoint security

-As the healthcare industry evolves, it faces an ongoing need for agile and secure IT infrastructure.
+As the healthcare industry evolves, it faces an ongoing need for an agile and secure IT infrastructure.
 Very importantly, your healthcare infrastructure needs to be optimized so that in a life-or-death moment, your network and infrastructure are available to help save a patient’s life.
 Network security is an ongoing process, not just an event that happens once.

 Our following solutions will help you to achieve your technical safeguard requirements:

 IT Network is one of the most important elements of any organization and to ensure that your IT network is fully secured and working fine, we will conduct IT Network Penetration testing.
-This testing consists a process that intentionally attacks your IT Network system with an intention of finding security weaknesses.
+This testing consists of a process that intentionally attacks your IT Network system with an intention of finding security weaknesses.
 This process will help in identifying the vulnerability in your IT network security before any real cyber-attack happens.

-Vulnerability Assessment is a procedure that helps in identifying and correctly pinpointing the weaknesses in overall IT Network and Communication system.
+Vulnerability Assessment is a procedure that helps in identifying and correctly pinpointing the weaknesses in the overall IT Network and Communication system.

 Using predefined profiles or customized configurations, the scan is run against the external portal facing the Internet or on your internal network.
 It runs quietly without consuming much network capacity, and in a non-disruptive manner: nothing is modified, and processes operate uninterrupted and as expected.

-Ransomware is a type of malware (malicious software) distinct from other malware; its defining characteristic is that it attempts to deny access to a user’s data, usually by encrypting the data with a key known only to the hacker who deployed the malware, until a ransom is paid.
+Ransomware is a type of malware (malicious software) distinct from other malware; its defining characteristic is that it attempts to deny access to a user’s data, usually by encrypting the data with a key known only to the hacker who deployed the malware until a ransom is paid.
 After the user’s data is encrypted, the ransomware directs the user to pay the ransom to the hacker (usually in a cryptocurrency, such as Bitcoin) in order to receive a decryption key.
 However, hackers may deploy ransomware that also destroys or exfiltrates2 data, or ransomware in conjunction with other malware that does so.

 A recent U.S. Government interagency report indicates that, on average, there have been 4,000 daily ransomware attacks since early 2016 (a 300% increase over the 1,000 daily ransomware attacks reported in 2015).
 Ransomware exploits human and technical weaknesses to gain access to an organization’s technical infrastructure in order to deny the organization access to its own data by encrypting that data.
-However, there are measures known to be effective to prevent the introduction of ransomware and to recover from a ransomware attack.
+However, there are measures known to be effective to prevent the introduction of ransomware and recovering from a ransomware attack.
 We can help with ransomware attack prevention and recovery from a healthcare sector perspective.
 Our solution will assist covered entities and business associates to prevent and recover from ransomware attacks, and how HIPAA breach notification processes should be managed in response to a ransomware attack.

-Our Endpoint Protection Platform provides a multi-layered approach for detecting malware, exploit and script-based attacks using a combination of machine learning coupled with both static analysis and system-wide behavior monitoring to isolate and mitigate threats in real time.
+Our Endpoint Protection Platform provides a multi-layered approach for detecting malware, exploit, and script-based attacks using a combination of machine learning coupled with both static analysis and system-wide behavior monitoring to isolate and mitigate threats in real-time.
 The management system, which can be deployed either in the cloud or on-premise, provides forensic analysis of threats and allows administrators to quickly resolve attacks through automated remediation and rollback features.